 5-22,23), and our specific calling is to develop the hearing ear, to listen

-fulfilled in people today, it is manufactured by the flesh instead of by the
+fulfilled in people today, it is manufactured by the flesh, because they don’t want to die to

-they want to be just as worldly as the world.
+self.
+They want to live this life in the flesh and be just as worldly as the world.
 That is not the gospel of

 age (Tit 2-11,12).
 God has prearranged an agenda of good works for us